Eric Schneiderman

-Eric Tradd Schneiderman (born December 31, 1954) is an American lawyer and politician who served as the 65th Attorney General of New York from 2011 until his resignation in May 2018.
+Eric Tradd Schneiderman (born December 31, 1954) is an American lawyer and politician who served as the 65th attorney general of New York from 2011 until his resignation in May 2018.
 Schneiderman, a member of the Democratic Party, spent ten years in the New York State Senate before being elected Attorney General.
-In May 2018, Schneiderman resigned his position as Attorney General after The New Yorker reported that four women had accused him of physical abuse.
+In May 2018, Schneiderman resigned from his position as Attorney General after The New Yorker reported that four women had accused him of physical abuse.
 In 2021, Schneiderman’s law license was suspended for a year after a disciplinary proceeding where he admitted to the abusive conduct.

-Life and early career
+Early life, education, family, and early career

-Schneiderman was born to a Jewish family in New York City, the son of Abigail Heyward and Irwin Schneiderman, a lawyer.
+Schneiderman was born to a Jewish family in New York City, a son of Abigail Heyward and Irwin Schneiderman, a lawyer.
 He graduated from the Trinity School in New York City in 1972 and Amherst College in 1977.
 He earned his Juris Doctor from Harvard Law School in 1982.

 Schneiderman served as a judicial clerk for two years within the U.S. District Court for the Southern District of New York and subsequently joined the international law firm Kirkpatrick and Lockhart LLP (now known as K&L Gates), where he became a partner.
 Schneiderman married Jennifer Cunningham in 1990.
 They later divorced in 1996.
 They have a daughter, Catherine, who is married to Matthew Newton.